 - Fix scrolling issue by making the search bar and results list full width

 When a user taps on the search bar, the site will display an overlay having the keyboard and search bar as the focus — ready to take the search string from the user.
 Once the user starts typing their desired program, a list will auto-populate dependent on user input.
 The search bar and the results will be full width with the intent to solve the scrolling issue found in the first iteration.

 - Fix long program length names by separating degree and program information

 Instead of the search outputting “Master of Science in Higher Education Administration” the new output would be “Higher Education Administration – MS”.
 The rationale behind doing this is to shorten the name of the results and split them into two different fields in order to give clarity to the user regarding what program they are looking at.

 The big idea here is for users to find their program on a mobile device with ease by improving the mobile experience.
 The new layout fixes this problem by putting the search box at the top within the header.
 When users type, results still auto populate, however, a full screen box appears and users are able to see more programs.

 High fidelity prototype for a mobile device

-Having the search results become full-width was the obvious winner.
+Having the search results become full-width with the splitting of the program name and degree level was the obvious winner.
 This variation had the highest increased conversion rate on the program pages.
 It was a 91.23% increase from the original design.